manimejia/manimejia.github.io/projects/MM/Wedding-Website-And-Invitations.md

    caption:

 tasks:
- - Designed and developed a custom website and invitations using elements from an illustration made by myself and my bride-to-be.
+ - Designed and developed a custom website and printed invitations using elements from an illustration made by myself and my bride-to-be.
  - Isolated elements from the drawing to use as background graphics in a responsive website layout.
- - Designed a printed invitation, menu, and thank you letter around the same drawing.
+ - Designed a wedding invitation, menu, and thank you letter around the same drawing.
- - Designed a pair of matching rings, based on a few modern designs from the 70s and 80s.
+ - Designed a pair of matching rings, based on modern ring designs from the 70s and 80s.
 ---